OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not covered yet in ISO/IEC standards

 #### #FEDERATEDLEARNING
-Description: Federative (or better: federated) learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
+Description: Federated (or better: federated) learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
-Category: development-time datascience.
+Category: development-time data science.
 Permalink: https://owaspai.org/goto/federatedlearning/

 Federated Learning is a decentralized Machine Learning architecture wherein a number of clients (e.g. sensor or mobile devices) participate in collaborative, decentralized, asynchronous training, which is orchestrated and aggregated by a controlling central server.
 Advantages of Federated Learning include reduced central compute, and the potential for preservation of privacy, since training data may remain local to the client.